Last update: 6 January 2022

-Book with Cox & Kings before 31 July 2021 for travel through to 31 December 2022 and you can change your travel plans or postpone up to 15 days before your travel date.
+For new bookings from 01 January 2022, book with C&K for travel through to 31 December 2022 and you can change your travel plans or postpone up to 30 days before your travel date.
 We will not charge you should you choose to change to a new destination or move your travel dates, and you can rebook to travel any time before 31 December 2022.
-You may also cancel due to any COVID-19 related reason and will receive a full refund.
+You may also cancel due to any Covid-19 related reason and will receive a full refund.
 You can see our COVID-19 related reasons in full here.

-If a country goes into amber or red while we are away – who is responsible to get us home?
+If a country moves onto the red list while we are away – who is responsible to get us home?

 What happens if I test positive when I take my test before coming home?
 Who is responsible for any additional costs that I may incur?

 You should refer to your travel insurance provider to make sure that this situation would be covered.

 Are UK citizens allowed to travel abroad during the COVID-19 pandemic?